 - Clear nose and vent

-- weight loss or decreased appetite
+- Weight loss or decreased appetite

-- mucus in mouth or nose
+- Discharge or bubbles from eyes, mouth or nose

-- paralysis of limbs
+- Weakness or paralysis of limbs

 |Health Issue||Symptoms or Causes||Suggested Action|

 |Health IssueGastro-intestinal disease||Symptoms or CausesRunny or bloody stools, caked or smeared stool around the vent, weight loss, loss of appetite caused by bacterial, viral or parasitic infection.||Suggested ActionConsult your veterinarian.|

 |Health IssueMetabolic bone disease/vitamin deficiency||Symptoms or CausesInability to absorb calcium due to insufficient UVB light or improper amounts of dietary calcium/vitamin D3.
 If untreated, can lead to deformed, softened or fractured bones, swollen limbs, decreased appetite, weakness and lethargy.||Suggested ActionConsult your veterinarian and provide ample UVB lighting, a balanced diet and the proper amount of calcium/vitamin supplements.|

 |Health IssueRespiratory tract disease||Symptoms or CausesLabored breathing, mucus and/or bubbles in the mouth or nose; can be caused by inappropriate habitat temperature and humidity, leading to secondary bacterial, viral or fungal infection.||Suggested ActionConsult your veterinarian and ensure habitat hasi the proper temperature and humidity.|